-How many times have you studied your competition?
+How many times have you studied your competitors’ apps?

 No, I mean really studied them?

 You may have put off this process because you thought it was too time consuming or simply not worth the effort.
-Well, in this post, I’ll show you why researching your competitors is absolutely necessary to ensuring the success of your app.
+Well, in this post, I’ll show you why app competition research is an absolute must for the survival of your app.

 I’ll also give you some tools and shortcuts that can make your job easier and make the task much less daunting.
 Most of these strategies are for both the App Store and the Play Store.

 But there are a couple that are store specific.

 The real power of app competition research is to give you an understanding of what your competitors are doing and how you can adapt to the challenges of the market.

 Features Your Competitors Should Add (or get rid of)

 It can be easy for app publishers to fall in love with certain features of their app.
 But there can be a huge disconnect between what they think is cool and what their users want.

 So before you launch a similar feature blindly, be sure that you do some market research and get a feel for what people are talking about.
 You can do this by surveying your users, or you can look through user reviews of competitor apps.